nepenth/knowledge-base/README.md

 ### Data Engineering <a name="data-engineering"></a>
-The Data Engineering category provides resources and guidance on designing, building, and maintaining large-scale data systems, covering topics such as big data, data integration, and storage.
-This category includes subcategories on data modeling, stream processing, and other related technologies to support data engineers in their work.
+The Data Engineering category provides resources and guides on designing, building, and maintaining large-scale data systems, covering topics such as big data, data integration, and storage solutions.
+This category includes subcategories on data modeling, stream processing, and other specialized areas of data engineering, offering a comprehensive overview of the field.
 *Subcategories: Big Data, Data Integration, Data Modeling, Data Storage Systems, Stream Processing* *Items: 6*